Mounika-Javvaji/Mounika-Javvaji.github.io/README.md

 The website includes a navigation bar at the top, allowing users to easily switch between different sections:

 - **Home**: Takes the user to the home page.
-- **About**: Provides information about Mounika's background and interests.
+- **About**: Provides information about my background and interests.
-- **Work Experience**: Details Mounika's work experience and certifications.
+- **Work Experience**: Details about my work experience and certifications.
-- **Projects**: Showcases Mounika's projects and technical skills.
+- **Projects**: Showcases my projects and technical skills.

 ### Features: